Permit for Church Services in a Home

 The procedure for obtaining these permits varies, but most commonly in the U.S., an ordinance passed by the local governing body (city council, town meeting, board of selectmen, or whatever it is called) is required.

 A few places allow the planning commission to grant these special or conditional use permits.
+Increasingly, a staff member may be allowed to conduct an administrative hearing, during which a member of the public also can speak, and then make a determination.

 Either way, the zoning law should provide a required public hearing where you can explain your situation.
 You might not want to be confrontational with your neighbor, but you do need to attend this hearing and just state simply and honestly what you need.
 You don't need to be a great speaker, you shouldn't exaggerate, and you can keep it simple, but if there's a hearing, you need to make your wishes known.